The Swastika - The Future for a Symbol of Great Good and Ultimate Evil

 The Swastika In The Late 19th And Early 20th Centuries

-We have seen how from the Stone Age to the Middle Ages, the swastika was a very important religious symbol across the world.
+We have seen how from the Stone Age to the Middle Ages, the swastika was an important religious symbol across the world.
 But by the early 19th century, these old significances had very largely declined at least in western culture.

 However, towards the end of the 19th century, there was a revival of interest in ancient cultures and belief systems, and in the swastika.
 One of the key causes of this was the archaeological work of Heinrich Schliemann, who discovered the swastika in the ruins of ancient Troy and associated it with the similar symbols found on ancient artifacts in Europe.
 He speculated that such a widely used symbol must have had significant religious connotations for all our ancestors.
-This, together with its continued reverence in several Asian religions as a good luck symbol, led to its re-acceptance by Western culture in the late 19th and early 20th centuries.
+This, together with its continued reverence in several Asian religions as a good luck symbol, led to its re-acceptance by Western culture by the turn of the 20th century.
 But where once it had graced Neolithic monuments, Iron Age implements and Medieval churches, now the swastika would be adopted by all kinds of ordinary people with a new, and remarkably, rather friendly and light-hearted symbolism associated with good luck and auspiciousness.

 It's hard to imagine today in the light of its subseqent notoriety, just how the swastika was regarded at this time, and the wide variety of causes it served.